Understanding different fee charges

-- If you’re posting a cheque, or making an Internet Balance transfer from a non-Bank of New Zealand account, make sure you allow enough time for the bank to receive the payment (and for it to clear) before the due date.
+- If you’re making an internet balance transfer from a non-BNZ account, make sure you allow enough time for the bank to receive the payment (and for it to clear) before the due date.

 Cash advance fees

 Cash advance fees are charged when you use your credit card to withdraw cash in NZ from an ATM, over the counter at banks, or electronic transfer funds from your credit card account through telephone or Internet Banking.

 - Cash advance fees are generally charged regardless of whether your account is in credit or debit (except for Platinum cardholders who aren’t charged cash advance fees where their account remains in credit after the advance).
 They can also be charged when you make a bill payment from your credit card via Internet Banking.